 Without further ado…

-What is squirting and why are we so interested in it?
+Why are we so interested in female ejaculation?

 And, why squirting?
 If you’ve never experienced it, does it actually feel good?